 Someone asked me last week to write about the FIRE movement.
-If you’re a personal finance aficionado, you’ve probably already heard of FIRE.
-But if not, then this post will get you up to speed.
-Get you extinguisher; we’re gonna ignite this FIRE starter.
+If you’re a personal finance aficionado, you know FIRE.
+But if not, this post will get you up to speed.
+Get your extinguisher ready!

 An offshoot of Burning Man?
 No.